peter-sattler/money-transfer-api/README.md

 ## [Version 0.0.4] September/October 2019 Enhancements
 :moneybag: Renamed _net.sattler22.transfer.model_ package to _net.sattler22.transfer.domain_
-:moneybag: Automatically generate account numbers for new accounts
+:moneybag: Automatically generate the account number for new accounts
 :moneybag: Added REST call to find a single account for a customer id
 :moneybag: BUG FIX - Add account location header should refer to the new account, not just its owner
-:moneybag: Create money transfer REST resource interface and moved annotations there
+:moneybag: Created money transfer REST resource interface and moved annotations there
-:moneybag: Moved bootstrap data loaders to separate package
+:moneybag: Moved bootstrap data loaders to a separate package
 :moneybag: Customers can only be deleted if they don't have any accounts
 :moneybag: Accounts can only be deleted it they have a zero balance
-:moneybag: Check that account number path parameter is numeric
+:moneybag: Using regular expressions, check that the account number path parameter is numeric
+:moneybag: Check if source and target accounts are different before making a transfer

 Pete Sattler
-20 September 2019
+21 September 2019
 _peter@sattler22.net_